rtalusan13/digtwin/updates.md

 ## 7/30/25
 - Miners work offline now  *(Offline rate = (0.1)\*Regular Rate)*
 - Other QOL changes and edge case prevention
+- Added update log (trying to use .txt file) and code buttons (try: peachy2025)
 ## 7/28/25
 - Looking into the button highlighting issue, where the peach emoji can be clicked on and highlighted (possible solution?: png rather than text)
 - Will further scale progression, price increase overlaps too early from one entity to the following one